-- 48.2 In the first instance, the parties to the dispute must try to resolve the dispute at the workplace level, by discussions between the employee or employees and relevant supervisors and/or management. - 48.3 An employee who is a party to the dispute may appoint a representative for the purposes of the procedures in this term. - 48.4 If discussions at the workplace level do not resolve the dispute, a party to the dispute may refer the matter to the Fair Work Commission. - 48.5 The Fair Work Commission may deal with the dispute in 2 stages: - The Fair Work Commission will first attempt to resolve the dispute as it considers appropriate, including by mediation, conciliation, expressing an opinion or making a recommendation; and - (ii) if the Fair Work Commission is unable to resolve the dispute at the first stage, the Fair Work Commission may then: - (a) arbitrate the dispute; and - (b) make a determination that is binding on the parties. - 48.6 While the parties are trying to resolve the dispute using the procedures in this term: - (i) an employee must continue to perform his or her work as he or she would normally unless he or she has a reasonable concern about an imminent risk to his or her health or safety; and
+- 49.2 In the first instance, the parties to the dispute must try to resolve the dispute at the workplace level, by discussions between the employee or employees and relevant supervisors and/or management. - 49.3 An employee who is a party to the dispute may appoint a representative for the purposes of the procedures in this term. - 49.4 If discussions at the workplace level do not resolve the dispute, a party to the dispute may refer the matter to the Fair Work Commission.

-- (ii) an employee must comply with a direction given by the employer to perform other available work at the same workplace, or at another workplace, unless: - (a) the work is not safe; or - (b) applicable Work Health and Safety legislation would not permit the work to be performed; or - (c) the work is not appropriate for the employee to perform; or - (d) there are other reasonable grounds for the employee to refuse to comply with the direction. - 48.7 The parties to the dispute agree to be bound by a decision made by the Fair Work Commission in accordance with this term.
+- 49.5 The Fair Work Commission may deal with the dispute in 2 stages: - (i) The Fair Work Commission may first attempt to resolve the dispute as it considers appropriate, including by mediation, conciliation, expressing an opinion or making a recommendation; and - (ii) if the dispute remains unresolved, the Fair Work Commission may use any method of dispute resolution that it is permitted by the Act to use and that it considers appropriate for resolving the dispute. - 49.6 While the parties are trying to resolve the dispute using the procedures in this term: - an employee must continue to perform their work as they would normally unless they have a reasonable concern about an imminent risk to their health or safety; and - (ii) an employee must comply with a direction given by the employer to perform other available work at the same workplace, or at another workplace, unless: - (a) the work is not safe; or - (b) applicable Work Health and Safety legislation would not permit the work to be performed; or - (c) the work is not appropriate for the employee to perform; or - (d) there are other reasonable grounds for the employee to refuse to comply with the direction.

-49. VARIATION AND TERMINATION OF AGREEMENT
+50. VARIATION AND TERMINATION OF AGREEMENT